GiuliaGualtieri/GaussianProcessesTest/README.md

 # GaussianProcessesTest
-Repository to practice GPs using Julia programming language.
+Repository to practice GPs using Julia's programming language.